Freeport-McMoRan Inc. (FCX) Shares Up Despite Recent Market Volatility

-Freeport-McMoRan Inc. (NYSE: FCX)’s stock price has increased by 0.12 compared to its previous closing price of 35.51.
-Nevertheless, the company has seen a -9.24% plunge in its stock price over the last five trading sessions.
+Freeport-McMoRan Inc. (NYSE: FCX)’s stock price has increased by 0.36 compared to its previous closing price of 36.10.
+However, the company has experienced a -4.36% decline in its stock price over the last five trading sessions.
+Barron’s reported on 10/17/22 that These Mining Stocks Have Taken a Beating.
+But Their Long-Term Outlook Shines.

 Is It Worth Investing in Freeport-McMoRan Inc. (NYSE: FCX) Right Now?